William Contreras Preview, Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- He ranks 25th in batting average, 30th in on base percentage, and 47th in slugging among the qualified hitters in MLB action.
+- Among the qualifying hitters in baseball, he ranks 25th in batting average, 31st in on-base percentage, and 47th in slugging.

-- Contreras enters this game on a seven-game hitting streak.
-During his last games, he's hitting .375 with two homers.
+- Contreras enters this game on a eight-game hitting streak.
+Over the course of his last outings, he's hitting .368 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.